myonlinecode1988/QuantumDeviceLib/README.md

 ## Step 1: Create DeviceTable

-We create a Device called `7-qbit-prototype` with an attached description.
+We create a device called `7-qbit-prototype` with an attached description.
+Although the name contains seven qubits; we shall attach two qubits to this device.
+The first qubit shall contain two gates and the second qubit shall contain one gate.

 ```sh
 >>> from QuantumDeviceLib.app import *
 >>> createDeviceTable("7-qbit-prototype","A 7 qbit prototype chip")
 ```
-The `devicetable` database will show this
+The rows of `devicetable` become:

 | id        | device\_id | device\_desc  |
 | ----------- |:--------------:|-------|
 | 1 | 7-qbit-prototype | A 7 qbit prototype chip |

 ## Step 2: Read DeviceTable

 We shall now use `ListDeviceTable()` which returns the list of all devices in the table.

 ```sh